KeeleLab/SIV-SHIV-Barcode-Associated-Scripts/README.md

 Scripts to demultiplex next-generation sequencing and determine the abundance of individually barcoded SIV/SHIV viral lineages.

-"R" contains the original script with associated support files - held for posterity.
+"R" contains the original deprecated script - held for posterity.

 "Python" contains the latest active script series.